iain-kirkham/cloud-resume-challenge-rust/README.md

 ## ⚙️ Running Tests:

-Integration tests for the visitor counter functionality can be executed locally using the following command:
+Integration tests for the visitor counter can be executed locally using the following command:

 ```bash
 cargo test